anuushka/Algorithms-Semester2/README.md

 # Algorithms-Semester2

+1.All labs defended.
-"Algorithms" section are all checked.
+2."Algorithms" section are all checked.
-They were checked by tests (1-6) in semester 2.
+I checked them by class tests(1-6) in semester 2.